Bayesian Prompt Learning for Image-Language Model Generalization: Experiments and Results

-\textbf{Setup.} For cross-dataset transfer learning, the model is trained on a source dataset (ImageNet) and then assessed on 10 distinct target datasets.
-This experiment tries to determine how effectively our methods generalizes transfer beyond the scope of a single dataset.

-\textbf{Results.} As reported in Table~\ref{tab:cross-dataset-transfer}, \coopvpt has a drop in performance in ImageNet by $1.76\%$ while outperforming the target dataset on average by $1.63\%$.
-Moreover, our proposed method leads to an increase on 9 out of 10 target datasets, with a small drop in accuracy of $0.03\%$ in Caltech101.
-Note that on target datasets such as FGVCAircraft and DTD, our proposed method achieves an improvement of more than $3\%$.
-Similarly to CoOp, augmenting \cocoop with our method still leads to an overall performance enhancement of $0.16\%$ on 7 out of 10 target datasets, showing its effectiveness for cross-dataset transfer learning.
-In addition, unlike \cocoop, which has better performance in ImageNet-like datasets such as Caltech101 and OxfordPets, our proposed method exhibits improvement on dissimilar datasets (e.g. FGVCAircraft, DTD, and EuroSAT), demonstrating its capacity to capture the unique characteristics of each dataset.
+\textbf{Task II: cross-dataset prompts generalization} For the next task, cross-dataset prompts generalization, the model is trained on a source dataset (ImageNet) and then assessed on 10 distinct target datasets.
+This experiment tries to determine how effectively our method generalizes beyond the scope of a single dataset.
+As reported in Table~\ref{tab:cross-and-domain}, our conditional Bayesian prompt learning outperforms \coop and \cocoop on the target dataset by $2.07\%$ and $0.36\%$.
+This highlights that our method encourages the model to exploit transferable invariant features beneficial for datasets with a non-overlapping label space.
+Furthermore, our method improves accuracy for 7 out of 10 target datasets.
+Unlike CoCoOp, which performs better in ImageNet-like datasets such as Caltech101 and StanfordCars, our Bayesian method exhibits improvement on dissimilar datasets (\eg, FGVCAircraft, DTD, and EuroSAT), demonstrating its capacity to capture the unique characteristics of each dataset.